The Desert by Brandon Shimoda (The Song Cave, 2018)

-To open Shimoda’s book is to get a sense that, as I mentioned above, there is much contradiction and counter between that open existence of the desert.
+To examine Shimoda’s book is to get a sense that, as I mentioned above, there is much contradiction and counter between that open existence of the desert.
 To be free affords exploitation.
 To be open allows room for the most closed.
 The desert is a space of profound knowing and unknowing all the same.
 And it is a space where the bleakest and most hateful instances can find their own pocket to run dry and remain echoes of their former selves.
 And further, it is a landscape where that history, etched into the landscape, can also be approached.
 Is it because nothing much lasts for very long in the desert?
 Is it because of that harshness that we can identify and blink apart?
 Is history on an incessant, unbearable loop, or is it actually bearable, actually tolerable, pulsing along and compact enough to grasp?
 I find Shimoda’s interpretation, integration, and the resulting persistence through the realities of the desert, including but not limited to the tyranny of the prison camps of the desert (and beyond the desert) to be one of mature acceptance.
 That is not to say The Desert represents the desert (as symbol and as physical space) as easy and accommodating!
-But that is full and true and helpful as a mode of to conduct explorations of and beyond the self, of and beyond the poetry, of and beyond the imprint of language in time (however Time may be formed and interpreted).
-I think on this book and imagine my own attraction to the deserts I’ve visited before and have yet to visit, and I wonder about their fullness and how they might help me, and help others, and where that lived experience can lead to new spaces of knowing and wisdom.
+But that is full and true and helpful as a mode to conduct explorations of and beyond the self, of and beyond the poetry, of and beyond the imprint of language in time (however Time may be formed and interpreted).
+I think on this book and imagine my own attraction to the deserts I’ve visited before and have yet to visit, and I wonder about their fullness and how they might help me rather than just blindly attract, and help others too, and where that lived experience can lead to new spaces of knowing, growth, and wisdom.

 All reviews by Greg Bem unless marked otherwise.